-Dr Jessica C. Fisher is currently a Postdoctoral Research Associate on the project Environmental Spaces and the Feel-Good Factor: Relating Subjective Wellbeing to Biodiversity (RELATE) led by Professor Zoe Davies.
-This European Research Council-funded project aims to understand which components of nature and biodiversity play a role in human wellbeing.
+Dr Jessica C. Fisher is currently a Co-PI and Postdoctoral Research Associate on the project Woodland Biodiversity for Human Health and Wellbeing Across Britain, funded by the Woodland Trust.
+Previously, Dr Fisher worked on a project Environmental Spaces and the Feel-Good Factor: Relating Subjective Wellbeing to Biodiversity (RELATE) led by Professor Zoe Davies.
+This European Research Council-funded project aimed to understand which components of nature and biodiversity play a role in human wellbeing.

 Dr Fisher gained a BSc in Zoology from Newcastle University before completing an MRes in Biodiversity Evolution and Conservation from University College London.
 Jessica joined DICE in 2016 as a PhD student.